Silly-Katz/WHSTechNotes/journal.md

 | Hexagon    | Brown     | 6    |
 | Triangle | Purple     | 4     |
 | OCtagon | Red     | 3      |

+# February 18, 2025
+This last week I learned about the different stages after the death of a person.
+It basically allows medical examiners estimate when a person died which is really important when it comes to investigating a scene.
+There are multiple parts such as the algor mortis, the clouding of the corneas, the rigor mortis, the livor mortis, the decomposition, and the insect activity.
+These I found interesting because it fascinates me how much is done behind the scenes when determining the death of a person.
+It isn't just about the evidence we can see directly, but also the evidence the body leaves behind externally and internally.
+Furthermore, this opens my eyes to something new that may allow me to broaden my career options before it is to late.
+This I fortunately learned it in my Principles of Biomedical Science class and it has been connecting to a case thast we have been working on to determine the death of a character.
+It is super interesting and intriguing in my opinion, and I like all the thinking and analyzing to it.